BLOGS

 A split system air conditioner is a type of HVAC system that consists of two main units: one installed inside your home and one placed outside.
 Unlike a window unit, there are no bulky components blocking your view or requiring a window cutout.

 The system works by circulating refrigerant between the indoor and outdoor units through a set of copper lines.
 The indoor unit absorbs heat energy from the room air, while the outdoor unit releases that heat outside, leaving your living space cool and comfortable.
+This setup is often considered more effective than temporary solutions like window ac venting, especially for consistent, whole-home cooling.

 Because the two units are "split" apart, the system operates much more quietly than older cooling technologies, making it a favorite for bedrooms, living rooms, and home offices.